The origins of passion

 Campari’s Red Diaries continued: the brand chose Stefano Sollima to recount the idea that there is a story behind every cocktail.
 An endless chase, a hidden identity and a mysterious red glove were the ingredients of “The Legend of Red Hand”.

-The 2019 Campari Red Diaries short film, directed by Matteo Garrone, followed Ana de Armas as her curious soul prompts her to begin a journey of discovery, led by her Red Passion.
+The 2019 Campari Red Diaries short film, directed by Matteo Garrone, followed the intriguing Ana de Armas as her curious soul prompts her to begin a journey of discovery, led by her Red Passion.

 100 years of Negroni